Find the following below:

 The Alberta EFP program began in 2003 and has been operated by the Agricultural Research and Extension Council of Alberta (ARECA) since 2013.
 Delivery of the program comes from over 50 trained technicians across the province who provide guidance and advice to producers at all stages of the process.
-Producers who complete an EFP receive a letter of completion and a gate sign.
+Producers who complete an EFP receive a letter of completion, a certificate and a gate sign.
 Farmers understand that completing an EFP is one way of demonstrating their commitment to environmental stewardship.

 Since the program began, 13,000 farmers have registered in the EFP program (24% of Alberta farms) and more than 8,000 of them have completed an EFP.
 Many of the larger operations have EFPs, resulting in the environmental assessment of nearly two million acres of Alberta farm land since 2009 alone.
 In Canada, it is estimated that 35% of farmers, covering 50% of the agricultural land, have completed an EFP.
 Producers who have completed an EFP recognize that it is good for the land, their livestock and crops, and for consumers.
 It also expands their markets since many purchasers are now requiring sustainably sourced products.
-Producers enrolled in an EFP have found that meeting sustainable sourcing requirements is easier when if they have completed the EFP process.
+Producers enrolled in an EFP have found that meeting sustainable sourcing requirements is easier when they have completed the EFP process.

 Many major corporations that buy agricultural products are moving toward only purchasing products that are sustainably sourced.
 EFP is working to meet the sustainable agricultural standards set out by these companies and the global standard.